groblet/elden-ring-builds/builds/executioners-greataxe-str-faith.md

 > **WARNING:** Mind is set to 9 (base for Hero).
 You have very limited FP — use it only for pre-fight buffs, not mid-combat.
 Manage resources carefully.

-> **TIP:** In PvP, the Blade of Mercy talisman rewards aggressive, unrelenting pressure.
-Don't retreat — stay in the opponent's face to maximise its benefit.
+> **TIP:** In PvP, the Blade of Mercy talisman rewards landing critical hits — riposte off a parry, or punish a whiffed roll with a backstab — not simply staying aggressive while damaged.
+Plan your openings around scoring that first crit to unlock the 20% buff window.

 ---